 The Organiser does not guarantee the number of attendees at the Event.

 8.1 The Sponsor or exhibitors shall pay the Organiser by cheque, credit or debit card 100% of the agreed fee in advance.
-The delegate shall pay organiser online via the Malta Blockchain Summit website www.maltablockchainsummit.com.
+The delegate shall pay organiser online via the Malta AI & Blockchain Summit website www.maltablockchainsummit.com.

 8.2 All prices are exclusive of VAT or any other sales tax, unless otherwise stated.